submariner-io/submariner-website/src/content/operations/troubleshooting/_index.en.md

     }
 ```

+In order to enable debug logs in Lighthouse CoreDNS pods, you can replace `errors` with `debug` in the above configmap.

 ##### Check CoreDNS Configuration

 Submariner requires the CoreDNS deployment to forward requests for the domain `clusterset.local` to the Lighthouse CoreDNS server in the